 UserTesting vs Maze

-UserTesting vs Maze: Which fits B2B SaaS sprint cadence?
+UserTesting vs Maze for B2B SaaS teams shipping on sprint cadence

 UserTesting